 Johnson, who just retired from the Army as a sergeant first class, landed a job through planning and help from the United Service Organizations (US0) Pathfinder Transition Program.
 “Plan early,” he said.
 “Don’t plan late.”

 That includes contacting a Pathfinder transition specialist a year before you leave service.
 He went through the military’s Transition Assistance Program but credits Pathfinder with the support that changed his assumptions and helped his family decide what job opportunities and locations to pursue.

 Duke Energy gave a $20,000 grant to the USO of North Carolina to support service members and their families as they transition to civilian life.
 The USO provides programs, entertainment and services at more than 250 USO locations worldwide for service members and their families.
 The organization works to keep service members and their families, homes and country connected.

 The grant will be used to connect service members and spouses with energy and trade positions, as well as coaching.
 About 2,000 Duke Energy employees – in a range of jobs – are veterans.
 The company recruits veterans because they have the training, technical skills, adaptability and leadership qualities that transfer to business.

-The company also participates in the Department of Defense's SkillBridge program, which promotes job training and internships, and Partnership for Youth Success, which guarantees soldiers a job interview after their service.
+The company also participates in the Department of Defense's SkillBridge program, which promotes job training and internships, and Partnership for Youth Success (PaYS), which guarantees soldiers a job interview after their service.

 What attracts former military to Duke Energy?
 “Service members,” said Barry Morris, USO southeast regional communications manager, “see value in an organization that does its best to serve others.”